kaveerh/bedrock-mining-demo/content/Video-Training.md

 ---
-title : "Using Machine Learning model for Video Tracking of People" weight : 26
+#Using Machine Learning model for Video Tracking of People

 ---